litmining/labelbuddy-annotations/analysis/book/contributing_to_this_repository.md

 (create_the_labelbuddy_file)=
 ### Creating the `.labelbuddy` file

-We first need to install {{ lb }}, see the [installation instructions](https://jeromedockes.github.io/labelbuddy/labelbuddy/current/installation/).
+We first need to install {{ labelbuddy_home }}, see the [installation instructions](https://jeromedockes.github.io/labelbuddy/labelbuddy/current/installation/).
 Next we create our `.labelbuddy` file.

 `````{tab-set}